 Have a look below for a few pointers to get you going:

-In grass, the most common weeds to be found are generally broad-leafed and quite simple to get rid of by using the correct weed killer.
-Have your grass grow a bit longer, follow the exact instructions on the label and wait for at least 24 hours before mowing or watering your lawn.
-You might need to repeat this process depending on the amount of weeds in your grass.
+In grass, the most common weeds to be found are generally broad-leaved and quite simple to get rid of by using the correct weed killer.
+Have your grass grow a bit longer, follow the exact instructions on the label, and wait for at least 24 hours before mowing or watering your lawn.
+You might need to repeat this process depending on the density of weeds in your grass.

 Mowing is a fantastic way to bring the best out of your lawn, but can also be one of the biggest mistakes you make if done too short.
 A general rule of thumb is to never remove more than one-third of the length of your lawn.
 If your lawn grows back really fast, consider cutting it more than once a week.